 Next – the Creation of the Clandestine Self

 (Ed.
-Note: We have had a strong reaction from our readers about this article, which we always appreciate.
+Note: We have had a very strong reaction from our readers about this article, which we always appreciate.
 Some of the remarks have been remarkably on-target and useful in their own right.
 For instance, Gale Leach’s comments are worth a read and inform on the way that performance anxiety in particular can impact far more than pickleball in a multi-talented person.
 Gale is author of one of the most-reprinted Pickleball books, the Art of Pickleball.)